 New York State Fallen Firefighters Memorial CeremonyThe 17th Annual New York State Fallen Firefighters Memorial Ceremony will take place on Tuesday, October 7, 2014, at 11 a.m. at the memorial site on the Empire State Plaza in Albany.
+This year's ceremony will honor nine firefighters.

 - Names and Their Locations on the Memorial Wall (updated 8/13)